TopGApps/Recap/README.md

 ## How to generate a quiz using Recap
 1. Install [Recap](https://apps.apple.com/us/app/recap-ai/id6602897472) from the App Store.
 - You can also follow these [installation instructions](#installation) to install it from GitHub
-2. Complete the Onboarding process and input your [API key](https://aistudio.google.com/app/apikey)
+2. Complete the Onboarding process and input your free Gemini [API key](https://aistudio.google.com/app/apikey)
+- If you aren't able to get the key from your iPhone, try opening the link on your laptop.
+- When you attempt to generate a quiz, you'll see a popup saying "Input your API key!"
+To fix this, open `Settings` (top right corner), scroll down, and click on `Gemini` under the model configurations.
+You'll see a textfield with a place to input your API key.
 > [!CAUTION]
 > Be sure not to share your API key with anybody else!
 3. Add attachments using the buttons marked for images and URLs, and add text-based attachments to the textfield.